Calculate natural gas water content for dehydration and hydrate analysis, per GPSA 20.

 The McKetta-Wehe chart provides equilibrium water vapor content of sweet natural gas as a function of temperature and pressure.
 It is the industry-standard reference published in the GPSA Engineering Data Book, Section 20.

-Yes.
-Sour gases (H₂S and CO₂) increase the water-carrying capacity of natural gas compared to sweet gas.
-This calculator applies correction factors for sour gas components per GPSA Section 20.
+Yes — sour gases (H₂S and CO₂) increase the water-carrying capacity of natural gas.
+Note this calculator is for SWEET gas only (it applies a gas-gravity correction but no acid-gas correction); for sour service, apply CO₂/H₂S corrections separately per GPSA Section 20.

 Knowing the water content is essential for sizing dehydration equipment such as glycol contactors and molecular sieve beds.
 Excess water causes hydrate formation, corrosion, and failure to meet pipeline sales gas specifications.